 However, if at all possible, you should not take more than that amount of time off.
 Non-athletes are more prone to spiral down than athletes during times of inactivity.

 Age plays a significant role in your fitness and healthy eating goes a long way in protecting your health when you age.
 If you are between 20-30 years, then you won't lose much muscle and body strength.
-If you are 50+, then you can lose your muscle twice as fast as the young individuals.
+If you are 50+, then you can lose your muscle twice as fast as young individuals.

 However, there's nothing to do with gender when it comes to muscle loss.
 Menopause is one of the significant reasons for muscle loss in elderly females, and this happens due to a decrease in the levels of estrogen.

 Genes of non-athletes are less reactive, and they will find it difficult to remember the exercise and adapt as per the requirement.
 This is because genes can dictate eating habits.
 After the break, consistency is vital if you want to regain your fitness.
 Muscles are majorly made up of proteins, so it's important to add foods rich in protein to aid in muscle growth.
 Although the amount of protein needed varies from person to person and should be consulted with a nutritionist.

 Weight reduction happens when calorie intake is reduced.
 However, overeating while sedentary might contribute to excess fat growth.
 Getting the appropriate quantity of calories each day is one of the most important ways to sustain your gains and maintain your body composition.

 If you are also looking for an athletic body, you must try the athletic meal plan specifically designed for providing the required amount of protein to your body.
 We ensure that your nutritious diet reaches you in the simplest, healthiest, and most convenient way to your doorsteps.

 Heavy lifting can help with muscular strength but isn't necessary for muscle building.
 All you have to do is utilize them regularly.
 Any sort of strength or resistance training (bodyweight motions, exercise bands, etc.) can assist in protecting your lean mass, even if done only a few times each week.

 We are a dedicated group that tries to help individuals choose a healthy lifestyle.
-If you are still undecided about which plan to choose, you may request a diet consultation.
+If you are still undecided about which plan to choose, you may request a diet consultation with us.